handsontable/handsontable/docs/content/guides/columns/column-summary.md

 :::
 :::

-## Setting up column summaries, using a function
+## Set up column summaries, using a function

 Instead of [setting up the column summary options manually](#setting-up-a-column-summary), you can provide the whole column summary configuration as a function that returns a required array of objects.